-Beyond the obvious secure storage of passwords, this programs best features are the easy to use interface and the browser integration which is something you won’t find in all password managers.
+Beyond the obvious secure storage of passwords, this program’s best features are the easy-to-use interface and the browser integration which is something you won’t find in all password managers.

 Sticky Password Premium offers the ability to import data from other password managers you may have used in the past which is, of course, a handy feature.
 However, the way in which it does so is often not sufficient to say ‘job done’ and so a fair degree of tidying up and editing will be required after the event.
-That’s not much different to other comparable programs to be fair, but it is something you should be aware of.
+That’s not much different from other comparable programs to be fair, but it is something you should be aware of.

 One other issue that I encountered – infrequently – was a failure to properly open a web account from the link within Sticky Password.
 A minor issue and one that only applied to Safari, I did not investigate this too much so cannot say whether the issue was my end (I’m currently running a beta version of MacOS Sierra) or an indication of a larger problem with the password manager itself.